-OHIO BRINGS TROOPS HOME.
+ONIO BRINGS TROOPS HOME.

-Transport Arrives at San Francisco With
+Transport Arrives at San Francisco With Discharged Soldiers.

-Discharged Soldiers.
 SAN FRANCISCO, Nov.
-6 .- The United States transport Ohio arrived here today from Manila, coming by way of Guam and Honolulu.
+6.-The United States transport Ohio arrived here today from Manila, coming by way of Guam and Honolulu.
 It brings three officers and forty-nine men of the Nevada cavalry and 215 discharged soldiers.
 Two deaths occurred on the voyage, John Mauk of the First Colorado and Private F. Cullem of the Fourteenth infantry.
 Both died of diarrhoea.
 E. C. Bass, correspondent of Leslie's Weekly, who was a passengen on the Ohio, said that he did not understand the attacks on General Otis and that he had never suffered from Otis' reported changing of matter submitted to the censor.

-Maps of the Transvaul.
+Maps of the Transvaal.

 WASHINGTON, D. C., Nov.
-6 .-Major W. A. Simpson, chief of the milltary information bureau of the war department, has compilled a large map, showing the theater of military operations between the British and Boers in South Africa.
+6 .-Major W. A. Simpson, chief of the military information bureau of the war department, has compilled a large map, showing the theater of military operations between the British and Boers in South Africa.
 The map is from the latest and most authentic data and besides being technically exact it gives at a glance the entire sweep of country in which the fighting is going on.
-The map is primarily for the use of the war descriment, but in view of the widespread public interest in the South African struggle a limited number are being supplied to libraries and newspapers for ready reference during the progress of hostilities.
+The railroad contractor and builder, died | map is primarily for the use of the war department, but in view of the widespread public interest in the South African struggle a limited number are being supplied to libraries and newspapers for ready reference during the progress of hostilities.

-Hurn President in Effigy.
+Burn President in Effigy.

 WHEELING, W. Va., Nov.
-6 .- A special from Buckhannon, W. Va., says: Martin Williams, a student at the Conference seminary here, in company with other students, last nigh; burned the president in effigy.
-Seminary special police hastened to the scene, when the boys ran and to stop them several shots were fired.
-Wilscious for an hour or more.
-He made conscious to the floor.
-It was found that a built had entered his head below the left eye, plereing the brain
+6 .- A special from Buckhannon, W. Va., says: Martin Williams, a student at the Conference seminary here, in company with other students, last night scene, when the boys ran and to stop them several shots were fired.
+Williams fell and must have lain unconscious for an hour or more.
+He made his way to his room later and fell unconscious to the floor.
+It was found that a bullet had entered his head below the left eye, piercing the brain.